Boyfriend says not enough sex happening!

 Discussions about sex and frequency of sex can be loaded.
 The sensitive nature and vulnerability these types of discussions present can make it challenging to truly communicate beyond simply "I want it" or "I don't" statements.
 The sexual part of a relationship sometimes get lots of other issues displaced on it too — there may be other problems in your relationship being played out under the "how often" umbrella.

 It is very natural for couples to be in different places from time to time on how horny they are and/or how much they want to have sex.
 In any given relationship, this is a recurrent theme, and will certainly ebb and flow the longer a couple remains together.
 Think about the contexts in which you and your boyfriend have had discussions about sex frequency.
 Are tension levels already high around the issue (i.e. when you're both in bed)?
-Initiating closeness and conversation with your boyfriend in a comfortable setting will help open up lines of honest communication.
+Initiating closeness and conversation with your boyfriend in a comfortable and neutral setting will help open up lines of honest communication — meaning you may consider taking the discussion beyond the bedroom walls.
 Remember that people fluctuate in their sexual expressions and amounts of desire — it could be that this is a particularly busy time, but there is hope for more synchronicity later on.

 You also have lots of other choices apart from intercourse that may meet both of your sexual needs.
 Perhaps massages twice a week will do the trick, or having sex more during less hectic times, like weekends, may relax you both and take the pressure off weeknights/working nights.
 You might encourage him to masturbate with you watching, thereby giving him sexual release and allowing you to take a more passive role in lovemaking.
 Try to be true to however hot or cold you may be feeling, and let your boyfriend know what you're in the mood for.
 The honesty and newly found comfort around this topic may even make you hotter than usual!